Teaching philosophy

 I have experience in unit coordination, curriculum development, marking and content delivery since 2016.
 I have teaching experience across two disciplines—sociology and media & communications, at undergraduate and postgraduate levels, at RMIT University, Deakin University, Monash University and the University of Melbourne.

-These are the subjects I have have taught to date:
+These are the subjects I have taught to date:

 Media & communication